zulip/zulip/docs/analytics.md

 CountStats declare what analytics data should be generated and stored.
 The CountStat class definition and instances live in `analytics/lib/counts.py`.
-These declarations, along with any associated database queries, specify at a high level which tables should be populated by the system and with what data.
+These declarations specify at a high level which tables should be populated by the system and with what data.

-The core of a CountStat object is a parameterized raw SQL query, along with the respective parameter settings.
-A CountStat object + an end_time combine to give a full SQL query that aggregates data from the production database tables and inserts it into a *Count table.

-Each CountStat object has the following fields.
-We'll use the `active_users:is_bot:day` CountStat as a running example, which is a stat that keeps track of the number of active humans and active bots in each realm.

-- property: A unique, human-readable description, of the form "\<english_description\>:\<subgroup_name\>:\<frequency\>".
-Example:
-  "active_users:is_bot:day".
-- zerver_count_query: A ZerverCountQuery object, which contains a
-  - analytics_table: The *Count table where the data is initially collected.
-E.g. RealmCount.
-  - query: A parameterized raw SQL string.
-E.g. count_user_by_realm_query.
-  - group_by: The (table, field) being used for the subgroup.
-E.g. (UserProfile, is_bot).
-- frequency: How often to run the CountStat.
-Either 'hour' or 'day'.
-E.g. 'day'.
-- interval: A timedelta that restricts events to the following time interval:
-  [end_time - interval, end_time).
-Example: TIMEDELTA_MAX.
-We're interested
-  in currently active users that joined any time since the start of time.

 ## The FillState table